ljs1002/Shameer-et-al-Productivity-potential-of-CAM/README.md

 * Script7.py - estimating NGAM in a fully developed C3 leaf in 18h6h day
 * Script8.py - estimating NGAM in a fully developed C3 leaf in 6h18h day
 * Script9.py - comparing productivity of CAM and C3 systems under different photoperiod conditions
-* Script10.py - estimating NGAM in a fully developed C3 leaf when sucrose accounts for 50% of the phloem
+* Script10.py - estimating NGAM in a fully developed C3 leaf when sugar:amino acids in the phloem = 0.5
-* Script11.py - estimating NGAM in a fully developed C3 leaf when sucrose accounts for 90% of the phloem
+* Script11.py - estimating NGAM in a fully developed C3 leaf when sugar:amino acids in the phloem = 0.7
+* Script12.py - estimating NGAM in a fully developed C3 leaf when sugar:amino acids in the phloem = 0.99
-* Script12.py - comparing productivity of CAM and C3 systems with varying sucrose content in the phloem
+* Script13.py - comparing productivity of CAM and C3 systems with varying sugar:amino acid ratio in the phloem
-* Script13.py - estimating NGAM in a fully developed C3 leaf when day-night phloem export rate ratio is 3:2
+* Script14.py - estimating NGAM in a fully developed C3 leaf when day-night phloem export rate ratio is 3:2
-* Script14.py - estimating NGAM in a fully developed C3 leaf when day-night phloem export rate ratio is 1:1
+* Script15.py - estimating NGAM in a fully developed C3 leaf when day-night phloem export rate ratio is 1:1
-* Script15.py - comparing productivity of CAM and C3 systems with varying day-night phloem export rate ratio
+* Script16.py - comparing productivity of CAM and C3 systems with varying day-night phloem export rate ratio
-* Script16.py - comparing productivity of fructan-storing CAM with symplastic and apoplastic loading
+* Script17.py - comparing productivity of fructan-storing CAM with symplastic and apoplastic loading
 * diel_core_model - a model representing day and night time metabolism, that have yet to be configured for CAM or C3 metabolism
 * C3_model - a model representing primary metabolism in C3 leaf with constraints matching that described in the paper
 * CAM_model - a model representing primary metabolism in CAM leaf with constraints matching that described in the paper